Print

 Notes/Tips

 • It’s very likely you’ll have leftover meatballs.
-Freeze them for later!
+Freeze them for later using these instructions.

 • Gluten-Free Version: In place of soy sauce, use coconut aminos or Tamari gluten-free soy sauce.
 In place of the Panko bread crumbs, use almond meal or gluten-free bread crumbs (I prefer to make my own with GF bread).